bravetechnologycoop/BraveSensor/firmware/README.md

 11. Test connectivity by turning debug publishes on and then off again.
 Test the rest of the console functions by using ‘e’
 12. Confirm you’ve set the door ID via console function
 13. If the device is going into production, Add the door Sensor ID to the client information sheet
 14. If applicable, unplug and pack for shipping to client.
-Do not forget to pack the IM21 door sensor!
+Do not forget to pack the IM door sensor!

 ## State Machine